 On-Campus and Distance Education Degree Programs

-A final comprehensive examination is not required for the Master in Health Administration non-thesis degree program.
+A final comprehensive examination is not required for the non-thesis Master of Health Administration program.

 Additional Requirements